codefornl/assets/README.md

 # assets
-central assets repository for Code for NL pages (styles, images, etc.)
+Central assets repository for Code for NL pages (styles, images, etc.)

+Central place to put all Code for NL assets that are being used in many places, like logo's, icons, etc.

 ## live
-this repository is hosted at https://assets.codefor.nl
+This repository is hosted at https://assets.codefor.nl

 ## naming convention
-for this to work, there should be some naming convention.
+For this to work, there should be some naming convention.
 Please check out https://github.com/codefornl/assets/issues/1